Triad Family Health Center moves to larger locationMoves to larger location, strives to keep up with 'cutting edge' techniques

 The newest center has three times more space than the previous site, Kay said, and features a spacious, comfortable waiting room, large parking lot, expansive office space, plus five private treatment rooms.

-The staff of Kay Chiropractic and Natural Health Care Center poses in a treatment room at its new office at 600 Carlisle St., Hanover.
+The staff of Triad Family Health Center poses in a treatment room at its new office at 600 Carlisle St., Hanover.
 Front row, from left, are Jed Castelbaum, Asyra technician, and massage therapist Jennifer Cook; back row, chiropractors Dr. Robert J. Kay, Dr. Evan Kay and Submitted - The Evening Sun

 "We offer the most cutting edge diagnostic and treatment techniques available," Kay said.

 Keeping up with "cutting edge" techniques has been one of his highest priorities through the years, Kay said, as he obtained his naturopathic degree through the Clayton School of Natural Healing, is a certified nutritional consultant, and also studied Contact Reflex Analysis, NLP, Cranio-Sacral Therapy, Body Integration and is the founder of Body Energetics Technique.

 In addition to being a chiropractor and naturopath, Kay said, he is also a certified veterinary chiropractitioner, a certified nutritional consultant, and an internationally recognized researcher, practitioner and educator in the natural health field.
 He is the author of four books on Body Energetic Technique.